Abducted as a boy

 Man lived completely new life

-The stumbling block was the initiative of the man's niece, who tracked him down with the help of police, the FBI and the Department of Justice on the east coast of the USA.
+The stumbling block was the initiative of the man's niece, who tracked him down on the east coast of the USA with the support of the police, the FBI and the Department of Justice.
 Albino, now a father and grandfather, is a retired firefighter and Marine Corps veteran who served in Vietnam, his 63-year-old niece told Alida Alequin.

 As it turned out, the Puerto Rican-born boy was brought to the East Coast by a woman at the time, where he ended up with a couple who raised him as their own son.
 Albino remained missing for more than 70 years, but his mother, who died in 2005, never gave up hope that her son was still alive.